 Employers are looking for graduates who can quickly adapt to organisational objectives and become an important member of their team.
 Undertaking an internship placement component as part of your USC degree helps you prepare to meet industry expectations.

 Counselling placement courses

-The Counselling Placement courses COU263 and COU264 enable students to complete their placements in their final year of studies in the Faculty of Arts, Business and Law.
+The Counselling Placement courses COU263 and COU264 enable students to complete their placements in their final year of studies.
 They provide an opportunity for students to obtain academic credit for a course at university at the same time as gaining valuable experience in the workplace prior to completing their studies and seeking employment in their chosen field.